Uyaii/testing/git_tutorial.md

 ```bash
 git status
 ```
-# to track files you use
+# to track files you made changes to

 ```bash
 git add <filename> or